VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 When you hear this click in your room, it will cause the room to echo a bit, and even if your brain mostly filters it out - you'll hear the various things the room (and the speakers, for that matter) are doing to that "click".

-Now, if we make the assumption that the response to that click - what is really called an **impulse respnose** is:
+Now, if we make the assumption that the response to that click - what is really called an **impulse response** is:

 * **Linear** - There's a nice input-to-output relationship with regards to amplitude - A quieter input would just make the same reverb, but quiter
 * **Time-Invariant** - The response to that impulse will be the same (or at least close enough, for reverb anyway) whever me make it